 Water pollution in China, Southeast Asian countries, and India contrasts with the sort of pollution found in Japan, due to lifestyle differences.
 For instance, in these countries, household wastewater typically contains more cooking oil.
 Also, bathtub use tends to be less frequent, so water consumption is around one-fourth Japan’s level.

 In addition to meeting detailed requirements on water quality, the company is working to develop products that are cost-competitive.
 To this end, the company’s development department strives to reduce quantities of parts and materials.
 Simultaneously, the company is trying to make production technologies and processes themselves less costly and more efficient.
 For instance, the company has developed a wastewater treatment tank that uses contact bed filtration.
 This type of tank makes internal cleaning and inspection work more efficient.
 Daiki Axis has also developed wastewater treatment tanks using the “lateral flow method of removing impurities” to treat sewage.
 This method does not require the anaerobic filter media needed for conventional tanks.

 In the Household Equipment segment, the company is changing its business model to focus on wholesaling household equipment to DCM DIY stores.
-The company plans to expand this business by through the launch of an online shopping site and M&A.
+The company plans to expand this business through the launch of an online shopping site, handling special products, and M&A.

 In July 2020, DCM Holdings’ online shopping site (DCM Online) began accepting orders nationwide for construction related to household equipment.
 Daiki Axis intends to achieve revenue growth through this route.
 To date, business in the Household Equipment segment has centered on the Shikoku, Chugoku, and Kyushu regions.
 Through online shopping, the company hopes to expand its business nationwide.
 Specifically, the company aims to expand into the Kanto region, focusing on the Tokyo Metropolitan Area.